Political notebook: State lawmakers to reconvene this week, disperse remaining COVID-19 funds - Salisbury Post

 “Mayor Pro Tem Heggins’ commitment to marginalized communities is reflected in a comprehensive agenda that aims to tackle disparities that existed in North Carolina for far too long.
 She is unafraid to stand with public school teachers and has laid out a real vision to reform our broken criminal justice system,” Sellers said.
 “I am proud to endorse Al Heggins, and I look forward to her leadership in building a safer and more inclusive North Carolina.”

-Heggins also made broke barriers by being the first Black woman elected to the Salisbury City Council and the first Black woman to serve as Salisbury’s mayor.
+Heggins also broke barriers by being the first Black woman elected to the Salisbury City Council and the first Black woman to serve as Salisbury’s mayor.

 “Receiving this endorsement from Bakari Sellers is very humbling and a huge honor,” Heggins said.
 “He is the kind of leader who models authentic and transformative public service.
 Bakari is about honoring the public we serve and boldly speaking to how elected officials must address the issues of poverty, racial disparities and systemic failures with exigency.
 I happen to agree.”